DiveGearAdvice.comUpdated June 2026

 Our Recommendation

-The Aqualung Calypso regulator at $299 handles every Florida diving scenario competently.
-Pair it with a 3mm wetsuit, the [Mares Avanti Quattro+](https://www.amazon.com/dp/B001OPO7EC?tag=divegearadvice-20&ascsubtag=florida-dive-gear-guide) fins, the [Shearwater Peregrine](https://www.amazon.com/dp/B08DKFHD7P?tag=divegearadvice-20&ascsubtag=florida-dive-gear-guide) computer, and a quality dive light for springs, and you have a complete Florida diving setup that works from the Keys to Jupiter.
+My pick for the core of a Florida setup: the Aqualung Calypso regulator at around $300 handles every Florida diving scenario competently.
+Pair it with a 3mm wetsuit, the [Mares Avanti Quattro+](https://www.amazon.com/dp/B00AR7S3UK?tag=divegearadvice-20&ascsubtag=florida-dive-gear-guide) fins, the [Shearwater Peregrine](https://www.amazon.com/dp/B08DKFHD7P?tag=divegearadvice-20&ascsubtag=florida-dive-gear-guide) computer, and a quality dive light for springs, and you have a complete Florida diving setup that works from the Keys to Jupiter.

 ---